Mon, April 9th, 2018

 Picton Renoir mystery solved but causes controversy amongst world’s two leading Art Houses

-The ‘Picton Renoir’ was the subject of a gripping programme in the latest series of the BBCs “Fake or Fortune” with Philip Mould & Fiona Bruce which aired on Sunday (12 July 2015).
+The ‘Picton Renoir’ was the subject of a gripping programme in the BBCs series “Fake or Fortune” with Philip Mould & Fiona Bruce.
+It originally aired in July 2015 and was repeated in September 2017.
 The programme received a record 5.9 million viewers and unprecedented social media response.